matthew-hoctor/Marijuana-HTN---EPI536/README.md

 ## To Do

  * P4
-   * E7 Univariate analysis
-   * E8 Cross tabulation of covariates to assess colinearity
+   * Ordinal regression instead of conditional logistic regression
+   * Try model building with interaction term starting in the model and/or ordinal regression
-   * E9 Re-parameterize continuous variables
+   * re-check linearity of continuous variables?
+   * Does logit ignore missing data?
+   * test model building with survey year to continue to assess cohort effects
+   * tabulate trends in BP categories over the cycles used to continue to assess cohort effects
-   * E10 Model building
+ * P5
+   * Sensitivity analyses